 Prosser died as a result of his injures, and the female victim was transported to a Valley hospital.

-The Sheriff’s Office is continuing its investigation into the facts surrounding the shooting, however the District Attorney’s Office will not prosecute at this time.
+The Sheriff’s Office is continuing its investigation into the facts surrounding the shooting.

 “After a careful review of current evidence with the Madera County District Attorney’s Office, it has been determined that murder and attempted murder charges against Jacob Burdett will not be filed at this time,” said the Sheriff’s Office in a statement released today.